 - Addresses and phone numbers of people you might want to contact.

-- Personal Hygiene Items – only bring items that are not in glass containers (no mirrors etc) and that don’t have alcohol in the first few ingredients listed.
+- Personal Hygiene Items – basic hygiene items (lotion, shampoo, conditioner, soap/body wash, toothpaste and toothbrush) are provided by the hospital.
+Only bring additional items that are not in glass containers (no mirrors etc) and that don’t have alcohol in the first few ingredients listed.
 Do not bring razors as electric razors will be provided.